2023 Solar Incentives Guide for Mountain Top, PA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some familiarity with.
-An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specified percentage of your solar system's cost.
+Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
+The ITC provides a tax credit for a predetermined percentage of the cost of your solar system.

 More information about the new Inflation Reduction Act can be found here.
-Your local Mountain Top solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Your local Mountain Top solar panel installer can answer your questions and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives